What happens if you don’t get a bone graft?

 Dr. Adams does full arch implant cases every day.
 He will do your entire case including the oral surgery and fitting the teeth.
 It is important to have an experienced implant surgeon because problems with implants can occur.
 We also offer sedation if you who would rather be put to sleep for implants.

-- bone graft aka guided tissue regeneration where there is not enough bone volume for an implant.
+Block bone graft with membrane.
+This is a bone graft (aka guided tissue regeneration) where there is not enough bone volume for an implant.
 In this situation, a procedure will need to be done to grow a volume of bone prior to surgically placing a dental implant.
 A necessary healing period for the bone graft of at least 3 months is necessary.
-After the graft healing period and implant can be placed after which there is an additional 2-3 month healing period.
+After the graft healing period the implant can be installed after which there is an additional 2-3 month healing period prior to getting the implant tooth.

 Grafts can be necessary in order to get extraction sites to heal properly.
 Grafting in extraction sites is also called socket preservation.
 Wisdom teeth and root canal extraction sites are notorious for having healing complications.
 Wisdom teeth are often times chronically infected prior to extraction and contain cysts.
 Wisdom teeth surgical sites can be difficult to reach and perform perfect surgical procedures.
 The sites are also difficult for people to keep clean and following post operative instructions can be difficult.
 Guided tissue regeneration techniques including bone grafts and platelet rich fibrin treatment are often used to help wisdom tooth extraction sites heal well.
 Basically when a tooth gets removed, a patient is sent home with a hole in their jaw bone (unless a graft is placed).
 A treatment such as PRF does a few things: 1) physically blocks gum tissue from growing into the jaw bone 2) helps protect the jawbone from bacterial infection.
 3) provides building blocks to aid bone cells in growing new bone.
 When wisdom teeth extraction sites and other tooth extraction sockets are not managed properly, bone infections can persist for years.
 Many people believe chronic bone infections pose serious risk of medical problems.